bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.md

   met. \
   This is important if, for instance, your factory function produces a class instance that you then use deeply in your application.
+* `bind`: an instruction to bind comp/func methods to the can
+* 'meta': defines rhe resource as a function that produces a function (for comp/func types)
 * `async`: has a range of implications depending on the type
 * `type` (see above)  'func'| 'comp' | 'value' (string) :: default: 'value'
 * `deps`  any[]. default []; the other entries that must be resolved for this entry to be considered resolved.